 Others opt for “real” food like potatoes, nuts, almond butter or even candy.
 Some pick on the food, nibbling here and there, whereas some eat a healthy portion at a time.

 It’s important to take a few sips of water when eating during a run to prevent stomach issues.
-Think of it as washing down the GU or carbs so that the sugar doesn’t overwhelm the GI system.
+Think of it as washing down the running GU or carbs so that the sugar doesn’t overwhelm the GI system.

 The Best Running Fuel: The Pros And Cons Of GU Gel Packs for Runners vs. “Real” Food